estruyf/blog-content/content/posts/2025-09-30-building-github-actions-artifacts-dashboard-with-spark-and-copilot.md

 Here's how I approached building the GitHub Actions Artifacts Dashboard:

-### 1. Starting with a Simple Idea
+### 1. Starting with a simple idea

 I started with a basic prompt in GitHub Spark:

-> "I want you to create a dashboard on which I can view in detail the GitHub Actions Artefact storage usage or all the repositories on my account."
+> I want you to create a dashboard on which I can view in detail the GitHub Actions Artefact storage usage or all the repositories on my account.

 GitHub Spark immediately generated a working prototype with:
 - GitHub API integration with a Personal Access Token (PAT)
 - Repository listing
 - Basic storage metrics

-### 2. Iterating with Natural Language
+### 2. Iterating with natural language

 The beauty of GitHub Spark is that you can refine your app using natural language.
 I made several iterations:

-> "Add the ability to delete a single artefact or all of them for a repo"
+> Add the ability to delete a single artefact or all of them for a repo"
+>
 > "Add the ability to sign out"
+>
 > "After deleting an artefact, it should be removed from the list, but don't refresh the whole page"
+>
-> "Add support for enterprise repositories"
+> "Add support for enterprise repositories

 Each iteration was instantly deployed and ready to test.